ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_pipeline_approval_assert.md

 Assert if an artifact in Kosli has been approved for deployment.
 Exits with non-zero code if artifact has not been approved.
-The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).
+The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell
 kosli pipeline approval assert [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]